Emergence of Physical Intelligence via Controllable Information Production: Introduction

 \section{Introduction}

-Intrinsic Motivation (IM) is a biologically inspired paradigm for generating intelligent behavior without externally specified goals.
-A range of plausible information-theoretic objectives such as Empowerment \cite{klyubin2005empowerment}, Curiosity \cite{schmidhuber2010formal}, Information Gain \cite{sukhija2025maxinforlboostingexplorationreinforcement}, Diversity (DIAYN) \cite{eysenbach2018diversityneedlearningskills}, and Predictive Information have been proposed for IM and successfully applied to control problems including stabilization \cite{tiomkin2024intrinsic}, object manipulation, locomotion \cite{karl2017unsupervisedrealtimecontrolvariational}, and transportation.
-Despite these successes, several fundamental gaps remain.
+Robot learning has achieved substantial empirical success, yet its dependence on engineered reward signals and human operator demonstrations remains a fundamental bottleneck \citep{singh2019end,park2024automatic, mandlekar2023mimicgen, walia2025armimic}.
+These human interventions inject priors that limit the discovery of genuinely novel behaviors.
+More objectively, human expertise is not always available, and for some tasks humans may not know the solution themselves.
+Intrinsic Motivation (IM) offers an alternative: paradigm in which intelligent behavior emerges from the agent's own interaction with a dynamical system, without externally specified goals.
+A range of information-theoretic objectives such as Empowerment \citep{klyubin2005empowerment}, curiosity \citep{schmidhuber2010formal}, information gain \citep{sukhija2025maxinforlboostingexplorationreinforcement}, diversity \citep{eysenbach2018diversityneedlearningskills, sharma2019dynamics}, and predictive information \citep{tishby2010information} have been proposed for IM and successfully applied to control problems including stabilization \citep{tiomkin2024intrinsic}, object manipulation \citep{ferraro2025focus}, locomotion \citep{karl2017unsupervisedrealtimecontrolvariational}, and transportation \citep{papala2024decentralized}.
+Despite these successes, several fundamental limitations remain.

-First, existing IM methods are predominantly based on mutual information, which implicitly assumes information transmission and requires designers to explicitly specify which random variables (RV) participate in information exchange \cite{shannon1948mathematical}.
-This introduces external knowledge, in the form of design choices, into otherwise goal-free formulations.
-Second, although empirically effective for solving Optimal Control (OC) tasks, the connection between existing IM objectives and OC theory remains unclear, limiting principled interpretation and leading to ad hoc heuristics that produce non-robust solutions \cite{tiomkin2024intrinsic}.
-Third, beyond plausibility arguments, rigorous derivations of IM objectives from intrinsic properties of the underlying dynamical system are lacking.

-We address these gaps by formally deriving an IM objective from OC, grounded in the native information production properties of dynamical systems, which are independent of design choices.
-The resulting objective emerges as a problem of information production rather than transmission, and is characterized by the gap between open-loop and closed-loop Kolmogorov–Sinai entropies (KSE), $h_{\mbox{ks}}$, \cite{Kolmogorov1958}:

-Intuitively, Controllable Information Production (CIP) rewards an agent for seeking out and suppressing controllable sources of chaos.
-The objective compares the rate at which the environment produces entropy when actions are injected blindly (open-loop) versus when they are selected adaptively in response to state feedback (closed-loop).
-A large gap indicates regimes where the environment rapidly produces entropy yet remains sensitive to control: open-loop behavior generates high entropy, while closed-loop actions suppress it.
-Hence, the agent is motivated to position itself near the \textit{edge of chaos}, where small interventions have maximal impact on system evolution \cite{tower2024selectively, zhang2024intelligence, bertschinger2004edge}.
-Crucially, purely chaotic or uncontrollable dynamics are not rewarded: when entropy cannot be influenced by the agent's actions, open-loop and closed-loop entropy production coincide, yielding low CIP.
-As such, the objective values chaos that can be consumed through control.